santhosh2346/santhosh2346/README.md

 ---

 ## 👨‍💻 About Me

-"Software Engineer" with hands-on experience building scalable backend systems, cloud-native architectures, and multimodal ML pipelines.
+Software Engineer  with hands-on experience building scalable backend systems, cloud-native architectures, and multimodal ML pipelines.
 Skilled in Python, Java, FastAPI, Spring Boot, and AWS, with a strong background in designing automation platforms, real-time inference systems, and high-performance video processing workflows.
 Proven ability to deliver production-ready APIs, data pipelines, and distributed services adopted by engineering and leadership teams.
 Adept at applying software design patterns, optimizing system reliability, and developing dashboards and tooling to support data-driven decision making.

 ## 🏆 Professional Summary